Is our self-esteem related to how we think we look Online?

 - If you’re considering cosmetic procedures, assess to what degree of surgery or injections can actually change or improve your face, nose, breast or body – and how close these options can get you to where you want to be in terms of size, shape, symmetry, volume or proportions.

-- Then ask yourself, honestly, whether you’re willing to undertake the cosmetic procedure route and if the answer is YES, just be sure to stay grounded about your expectations in terms of potential results.
+- Then ask yourself, honestly, whether you’re willing to undertake the cosmetic procedure route.
+If the answer is YES, just be sure to stay grounded about your expectations in terms of potential results.

 It is also important to NEVER compare yourself to others, and to know that anyone who has surgery or injections or skin refinement procedures (such as lasers) will have unique results.

-No two people are the same, and each surgery, anti-ageing injecting strategy or skin rejuvenating treatment is customised to suit the individual.
-Sometimes, you’ll need a few treatments to get the results you’re wanting – and you will often need to follow healthy lifestyle choices to facilitate your healing and maintain your results.
+No two people are the same.
+Each surgery, anti-ageing injecting strategy or skin rejuvenating treatment is customised to suit the individual.
+Sometimes, you’ll need a few treatments to get the results you’re wanting.
+You will often need to follow healthy lifestyle choices to facilitate your healing and maintain your results.

 When does good body image or bad body image begin?

 Awareness of our looks can start at a very young age.
 Children on the school ground can be harsh, and any physical feature that is unusual will often invite teasing or even cruel bullying.
-Children call each other names such as ‘big ears’, or ‘bug’s bunny’ if their teeth protrude, and overweight children are often reminded of this through emotionally-injuring jibes.
+Children call each other names such as ‘big ears’, or ‘bug’s bunny’ if their teeth protrude.
+Overweight children are often reminded of this through emotionally-injuring jibes.

-As a result, body shaming can start really early, and some adults trace their poor self-esteem back to their childhoods, even if they’ve since lost weight or cured their acne.
+As a result, body shaming can start really early.
+Some adults trace their poor self-esteem back to their childhoods, even if they’ve since lost weight or cured their acne.

 In many countries, there are also beauty pageants for young girls.
 From toddler stages, these women are taught that being judged for their looks is normal.
 Their parents often don’t help during these pageants, encouraging their offspring to compete purely on looks alone.
 With hair extensions and heavy make-up a normal parts of many of these pageants, it’s little wonder that many females grow up believing that looking anything less than picture-perfect is somehow shameful.
 But it’s NOT shameful, and it’s natural.
 You just need to keep your perspective.